CCUS: a pathway to decarbonize the North American

 Capturing CO2 from a refining and chemicals plant in Canada

 We’re providing engineering and design services for a large-scale CCS project in Canada.
 The project aims to capture CO2 from a refinery and chemicals plant located at our customer’s project site.
-The facility is expected to start up around 2025, subject to a final investment by the customer, expected in 2023.
+In June 2024, our customer announced the final investment decision (FID) on this project.

 READ MORE